Sources

 Feb.
 6: ESA's Ganymede orbiter to end its primary mission with an impact onto the surface of the Jovian moon.
 (As of February 2009)

 March: NASA's Europa orbiter to end its mission with an impact onto Europa's surface.
-(As of February 2009)
+(As of February 2009; cancelled before 2012.)

 NASA spacecraft to release two probes into the atmosphere of Neptune.
 (A 2005 proposal within NASA Vision Mission)